hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/index.rst

 =================

 For this tutorial we'll use Amber_ (2021, 2022 should
-work) to set up the system, combined with Gaussian_ to run the QM/MM simulations, and perform analysis.
-An initial structure is provided, which can be found in the :file:`tutorial/metadata/input_structures` directory, as well as the IN files that are necessary for input to Amber.
+work) to set up the system, combined with Terachem_ to run the QM/MM simulations, and NBO_ to perform orbital analysis.
+An initial structure is provided, which can be found in the :file:`tutorial/metadata/input_structures` directory, as well as the input files that are necessary for running Amber.
 The overall workflow consists of the following steps:

 Contents
 --------